Hackers are infecting gamers' PCs with malware to make millions from crypto

 - Once installed, Crackonosh quietly uses the computer's processing power to mine cryptocurrencies for the hackers.

-- The malware has been used to generate $2 million worth of a cryptocurrency known as Moreno since at least June 2018, according to Avast.
+- The malware has been used to generate $2 million worth of a cryptocurrency known as monero since at least June 2018, according to Avast.

 Cyber criminals are targeting gamers with "mining malware" as they look to get crypto-rich, according to research published by security firm Avast.

-Note: Correction: This story has been updated to correct the spelling of the cryptocurrency known as monero.